 Listen to this post

-How to highlight text on a web page with a few effortless steps.
+How to highlight text on a web page with a few easy steps for you and your friend’s sanity.

 Google is working on a web standard for this feature.
-If it gains traction, you may see this feature in other browsers in the future.
+If it gains traction, you may see this feature in other browsers.

 Edit this setting: